Egg hunts were part of life long before they were wrapped into the Easter holiday.

 2. Use personalized baskets

-Surprise your kids on Easter morning with personalized baskets.
+Surprise your children on Easter morning with personalized baskets.
 These attractive willow baskets come with folding handles, and you can have your child’s name embroidered on the removable liner.

-You are sure to see smiles when your kids or grandkids find yummy buttercream frosted cookies on their hunt.
-The Easter Egg Hunt Kit comes with 24 individually wrapped cookies, 18 plastic eggs, and 24 colorful stickers!
+You are sure to see smiles when your kids or grandkids find yummy treats on their hunt.
+The Easter Egg Hunt Kit comes with 24 individually wrapped cookies as well as colorful stickers adorned with cute Easter sayings and symbols!

 4. Don’t forget the chocolate